gaMingLT/2526-vub-s1-typst-env/30_BDP/assignment/main.typ

 A rolling window of half an hour and 1 hour was added for both the speed & volume metric.

-At the end of the updated dataframe, the operation to replaced all `null` values with zero is applied, prevents any issues with prediction model is next steps.
+At the end of the updated dataframe, the operation to replace all `null` values with zero is applied, this prevents any issues with the prediction model in subsequent steps.

 == Transformer

 This step of the pipeline will apply the Vector Assembler to the selected columns to create a `features` column, so the model can be trained on it.

 The Vector Assembler is first applied to a sequences of selected columns, with the output name of the column being: `features`.
-After the features column is generated the additional rows for each node is created.
+After the features column is generated, additional rows for each node are added.

-For this first retrieve the latest timestamp from the dataframe and parse into correct Java type.
-Using a map, create a dataframe consisting of 6 rows and one column named: `timestamp`.
+The oldest timestmap from the existing dataframe is retrieved an parsed into the correct Java type.
+Starting from the oldest timestamp, 6 additional timestamp values are generated by manner of a `map` and cast to a dataframe consisting of 6 rows and a single column named: `timestamp`.

 Proceed to select the columns `node` & `features` and apply the distinct operation.

-Using `crossJoin`, with the nodes dataframe & timestamp dataframe, a dataframe with for each relation of node & feature value 6 additional timestamp rows are created.
-Also add the `speed` column with default value of $0$.
+The two dataframes consisting of the distinct nodes & features & timestamps are joined together by using the `crossJoin` operation.
+For each distinct relation of a node & feature, 6 additional timeestamp rows are created.
+One additional row named: `speed` is added with default value of: $0$.

 From the dataframe vector, select the columns: `timestamp`, `node`, `speed` and `features`.
 Proceed to apply the `unionByName` operation on this dataframe and the previously generated dataframe.
 This concludes the steps for preparing the data for model prediction.